blencm/react-stream-bloc/README.md

 # `react-stream-bloc`

-The `react-stream-bloc` package contains only the functionality necessary to define Bloc models in JavaScript.
+The `react-stream-bloc` package contains only the functionality necessary to define Bloc models in JavaScript and TypeScript.
 Typically used in user interface components.

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)